openstack/openstack-manuals/doc/common/glossary.rst

    Monitoring (monasca)

-      The OpenStack service that provides a multi-tenant, highly scalable, performant, fault-tolerant monitoring-as-a-service solution for metrics,
+      The OpenStack service that provides a multi-project, highly scalable, performant, fault-tolerant monitoring-as-a-service solution for metrics,
       complex event processing and logging.
-To build an extensible platform for advanced monitoring services that can be used by both operators and tenants to gain operational insight and visibility, ensuring availability and stability.
+To build an extensible platform for advanced monitoring services that can be used by both operators and projects to gain operational insight and visibility, ensuring availability and stability.

    multi-factor authentication